withastro/docs/src/pages/en/guides/content-collections.md

 ### Schema data types with Zod

 Markdown and MDX frontmatter can contain booleans, strings, numbers, objects, and arrays.
-Each frontmatter property must be listed in your schema object along with its data type.
-To define and validate this schema, we use a library called [zod](https://github.com/colinhacks/zod), which is available via the `z` import.
+When defining a schema, you must include every frontmatter property along with its data type.
+To define and validate this schema, we use a library called [Zod](https://github.com/colinhacks/zod), which is available via the `z` import.

 You can extend any of these types with `.optional()` (make property optional) or `.defaultValue(value)` (set a default value).
 You can also specify a set of allowable values for a frontmatter property using `enum`.